 That is what Minister Flaherty has created, a budget for every single person in Canada (or at least everyone in Canada will be touched in some fashion or another).
-This is an all encompassing and wide sweeping budget to kick start the economy (hopefully) and drive the government back into the glory days of the 70’s for racking up massive deficits ($33.7 B this year alone) (my opinion).
+This is an all-encompassing and broad sweeping budget to kick start the economy (hopefully) and drive the government back into the glory days of the ’70s for racking up massive deficits ($33.7 B this year alone) (my opinion).

 Budget Things that are Good For Me

-Since I personalize things usually here is a list of things in the budget that are a good thing for me:
+Since I personalize things usually, here is a list of things in the budget that is a good thing for me:

 - EI payments will be extended by 5 weeks, which is great, except I haven’t started collecting E.I. yet, but it is good to know that if I need it, I will be getting it for a longer period of time.

 - $8.3 billion for the Canada Skills and Transition Strategy, this is a good thing, since it helps unemployed folks like me get retrained and learn new certifications and skills (I am currently working on I.T.I.L. base certification and will move on to more technical training soon, as part of a provincial training program).

 - Basic personal tax exemption for this tax year goes from $9,600 to $10,320, not a bad thing making $720 more not taxed!

 - Tax brackets move up with (quoted from CBC) “…The upper limit for the 15 per cent bracket would go to $40,726, while the upper income limit for the 22 per cent bracket would rise to $81,452….”.